An overview of EU's Cyber Resilience Act

 The current Act covers the products with digital elements hardware or software sold or available in the EU.

 Depending on the product class type, different conformity assessments are applicable according to CRA.
-The classification for Class I and Class II can be found in CRA-ANNEX III.
+The classification for Important Products (Class I and Class II) and Critical Products can be found in CRA-ANNEX III and IV.

 I am a Manufacturer, what steps shall I follow?